 Beautiful isn’t it!?

-Now cook up your quinoa while your Romesco is cooling.
-I happened to have some leftover vegetable broth, but water is just fine too, just season it with some salt if desired.
+Cook the quinoa while your Romesco is cooling.
+I happened to have some leftover vegetable broth, but water is just fine too, season with a little sea salt, if desired.

-Gather and chop your ingredients that you would like on your Greek Quinoa bowl.
-I like tomatoes, cucumbers, , feta cheese, , avocado, lemon, and personally beets, not very Mediterranean but I love them and they add a wonderful sweetness with a little crunch.
+Chop desired topping ingredients for the Greek Quinoa bowl.
+I like fresh tomatoes, cucumbers, artichoke hearts, feta cheese, kalamata olives, avocado, lemon, avocado and personally beets, not very Mediterranean but I love them and they add a wonderful sweetness with a little crunch.

 Once your quinoa has cooled (doesn’t have to be cold, but cooled is nice).
 Place a ½ cup of cooked quinoa in a bowl or on a plate…

-Place a nice dollop of Romesco sauce in the middle, place a lemon wedge on and drizzle a little balsamic vinegar over the whole thing…delish!
+Place a nice dollop of Romesco sauce in the middle, a lemon wedge on the side and drizzle a little balsamic vinegar over the whole thing…delish!